tim-oster/rmnp/README.md

 ## Acknowledgments

 - Thanks to [@gafferongames](https://github.com/gafferongames) whose [articles](https://gafferongames.com/tags/networking)
-where a huge help for this project
+were a huge help for this project